rakutentech/rmn-website/content/blog/test-post.md

 +++
-title = "Creating a new theme" date = "2015-06-24T13:50:46+02:00"
+title = "This is a test post"
+date = "2015-06-24T13:50:46+02:00"
 tags = ["theme"]
 categories = ["starting"]